rking/same/README.md

 Usage
 -----

-* -f filter       filter all files with this filter (none, trim, baan, java) [default: none]
+* -f filter       filter all files with this filter (none, trim, baan, java)
 * -m minimalSize  minimal fragment length [default: 10]

 The `trim` filter is especially useful, since much duplication gets indented/outdented immediately after copy and pasting.
+The `same` script actualy defaults this to on, but you can override it with `-f none` (though I doubt you'll ever really want to).

 There should be more filters (and rewriting this from Java would make better filtration possible.)
 For now, you can rely on VCS and do like this (using zsh's recursive globbing):

     sed -i 's/\s*end//' **/*.rb
-    same -f trim -m 3 **/*.rb
+    same -m 3 **/*.rb
     git checkout .

 See how it uses a more aggressive `-m` limit.
 This can be very informative, but